-For example, this serialization prevents a process from issuing vmur purge -f while another process is executing vmur receive 1234.
-However, vmur is not serialized against concurrent CP commands that are issued through vmcp: if one process is executing vmur receive 1234 and another process issues vmcp purge rdr 1234, then the received file might be incomplete.
-To avoid such unwanted effects, use vmur exclusively when you work with z/VM spool file queues.
+For example, this serialization prevents a process from issuing vmur purge -f while another process is running vmur receive 1234.
+However, vmur is not serialized against concurrent CP commands that are issued through vmcp: if one process is running vmur receive 1234 and another process issues vmcp purge rdr 1234, then the received file might be incomplete.
+To avoid such unwanted effects, always use vmur to work with z/VM spool file queues.